 The cast mostly hold up well, although it is Amanda Alch who totally rocks the show with gorgeous carrot red hair, shy girl glasses and an overly nerdy nervousness, especially in an entirely gratuitous sequence where she strips off and does a topless dance in the classroom (a sequence that never seems to make any sense in terms of her otherwise shy character).

-A sequel has been announced with Bad Kids Go to Crestview Academy (2017), adapted from Matthew Spradlins follow-up graphic novel.
+Bad Kids Go to Crestview Academy (2017), adapted from Matthew Spradlins follow-up graphic novel, was a sequel.